mrparkers/terraform-provider-keycloak/README.md

 KEYCLOAK_CLIENT_TIMEOUT=5 \
 KEYCLOAK_REALM=master \
 KEYCLOAK_URL="http://localhost:8080" \
-KEYCLOAK_VERSION=8.0.1
 make testacc
 ```

-The `KEYCLOAK_VERSION` ENV variable is needed in some tests to be able to verify if they ran as expected

 These tests will also run in CI when opening a PR and on master.